 Surprisingly, we are all born with a growth mindset.
 Babies know no limits, they want to learn anything and everything.
 However, between the ages of 1 to 3 a mindset can already be determined.
 Babies with a growth mindset tend to try and help other crying babies, while it disturbs and annoys fixed mindset babies.

 Apart from our parents, our teachers also play a major role in how our mindset turns out.
 A bad teacher might tell a D student that she’ll never amount to anything, whereas a good teacher would encourage her to study more and do better on the next test.

 Lastly, anyone can develop a growth mindset.
 For starters, try this: The next time you spill your coffee, don’t say: “I’m clumsy!” and associate the failure with your identity.
 Instead, see it as an external, one-time event and resolve to do better the next time, for example by saying: “What’s done is done, I’ll just mop it up and pay more attention the next time.”

 This way, you’ll spend more time working towards your goals and dreams, and less time worrying about what’s wrong with you.
 You’ll develop a growth mindset soon and be well on your way to reaching your full potential.

 Mindset reminded me a lot of the book Learned Optimism, where the difference between success and failure lies in the perspective you choose to take.
 Three things I found valuable in cultivating a growth mindset are reading, learning about other people’s stories, and going on a quest for love.
 This book does a great job at explaining where these mindsets come from, what consequences they have, and how to adopt a growth mindset yourself.

 Who would I recommend the Mindset summary to?

-The 37 year old who thinks it’s too late to change careers, the 16 year old, cocky high school student, who never studies because good grades fall into his lap and anyone who believes talent is all you need and if you don’t have it, you’re screwed.
+The 37-year-old actor, who thinks it’s too late to change careers, the 16-year-old, cocky high school student, who never studies because good grades fall into his lap, and anyone who believes talent is all you need and if you don’t have it, you’re screwed.